CCleaner: Bundled software

 Piriform was acquired by Avast in July 2017.
 In December 2018, it was reported that users installing CCleaner would also have Avast Antivirus installed without their permission, with TechSpot claiming this arguably made CCleaner no better than the malware it was supposed to defend against.
 Piriform denied this.

 In July 2020, Microsoft Windows Defender began flagging the free version of CCleaner as a "potentially unwanted application", stating that "while the bundled applications themselves are legitimate, bundling of software, especially products from other providers, can result in unexpected software activity that can negatively impact user experiences."
 Piriform rolled out an update days later and third-party software installation is now optional when installing the program.

 Malware infection

 After Piriform was acquired by Avast, in September 2017, CCleaner 5.33 was compromised by the incorporation of the Floxif trojan horse into the distributed program that could install a backdoor, enabling remote access to 2.27 million machines which had installed CCleaner.
-Avast insisted that the malware was already in CCleaner version 5.33, prior to the purchase of Piriform.
+Avast claimed that the malware was already in CCleaner version 5.33, prior to the purchase of Piriform.
 Forty of the infected machines received a second-stage payload that appears to have targeted technology companies Samsung, Sony, Asus, Intel, VMWare, O2, Singtel, Gauselmann, Dyn, Chunghwa and Fujitsu.
 On 13 September, Piriform released CCleaner 5.34 and CCleaner Cloud 1.07.3191, without the malicious code.

 On 21 October 2019, Avast disclosed a second security breach during which attackers tried again to insert malware inside CCleaner releases.
 The attempt was unsuccessful.